Skip to content

 For a chick flick movie under the stars, don’t miss this screening of the 2001 film Bridget Jones’s Diary on The Vyne’s north lawn.
 Pack yourself a blanket for when the sun goes down and, unless you have a Premium ticket, bring a camping chair.
 Picnics are welcome and hot beverages and snacks will be available to purchase.
 Ticket prices: Standard (bring your own blanket or camping chair) £15.50+£1.87 booking fee, Premium (includes luxury deck chair in a prime position) £22.50+£2.71 booking fee.

-Tickets go on sale from 28 February.
+Tickets now on sale.
 More information

 Outdoor theatre: Pride & Prejudice